OpenNTF/org.openntf.xsp.jakartaee/README.md

 ## CDI

 The [Jakarta Contexts and Dependency Injection 3.0](https://jakarta.ee/specifications/cdi/3.0/) specification provides for managed beans and dependency injection.
-To use this feature, add the "org.openntf.xsp.cdi" library to your XPages app.
+To use this feature, add the "org.openntf.xsp.jakarta.cdi" library to your XPages app.

 Currently, this support is focused around adding annotated CDI managed bean classes in an NSF and having them picked up by the variable resolver.
 For example: